 How To Avoid Higher Initial Cost

 Although most apartments are on one single database which all realtors have access to.
-Some realtors have a few special deals that can only be available through them.
-Here at Gaijin Apartment Helper we are one of those realtors that have many deals that are much cheaper than average.
+A very few amount of realtors have a few special deals that can only be available through them.
+Here at Gaijin Apartment Helper we offer many of these deals to make the upfront cost cheaper.

 If you do not go through our services here are a few tips.

 - Find a realtor that you can trust.